alirezaazadi/SimpleChatroom/README.md

 `CLIENT FILE DOWNLOADER PORT = PORT_NUMBER + 2`

-To communicate between client and server to each other I used some message with specific format (protocol), you can see this list below (And some additional response codes):
+To communicate between a client and server to each other I used some message with specific format (protocol), you can see this list below (And some additional response codes):

 ## MESSAGES